iterative/dvc.org/static/docs/commands-reference/checkout.md

 simply by running `dvc install`, that will automate running `dvc checkout` after `git checkout`.
 See `dvc install` for more information.

-Note, this command does NOT copy any files (except when the `cache.type` config option is `copy`).
+Note that this command does NOT copy any files (except when the `cache.type` config option is `copy`).
 Instead, DVC uses links to perform data file restoration.
 This is crucial for large files where checking out a 50Gb file might take a few minutes.
 With DVC links, restoring a 50Gb data file will take less than a second.

-> Note that when linking files takes longer than expected and `cache.type` is
+> When linking files takes longer than expected and `cache.type` is not set, a
-> not set, a warning will be displayed reminding users about the faster link
+> warning will be displayed reminding users about the faster link types
-> types available.
+> available.
 These warnings can be turned off setting the
 > `cache.slow_link_warning` config option to `false` with `dvc config cache`.

 The output of `dvc checkout` does not list which data files were restored.
 It